 The Theme Designer now allows you to define the layout of elements globally for a dashboard.
 This simplifies layouting and saves time.

 With the new release it is now possible to create panels and group elements that belong together.
-Dashboards can now be better structured in Analytics Designer.
+Dashboards can now be better structured in Application Designer.
 This also simplifies the arrangement of components.